 The Rossignol Sushi is a rockered splitboard with camber underfoot.
 The board is a bit on the wide side yet can still suck up bumps with ease thanks to rubber inlaid against the edges.
 The only hiccup comes when trying to stay in skinny skin tracks; otherwise, this board is a blast and not just on powder days.
 Thanks to the use of Magne-Traction the Sushi can hold it’s own on icy hard packed snow too.
 The Rossignol Sushi is available in one size a 154.
 Rossignol Sushi Splitboard Review

 Without Jeremy Jones, the brainchild behind Jones Snowboards, most of us, myself included, would’ve never been exposed to splitboarding.
 Jeremy, as of late, has put his carbon polluting heli days in the backseat in trade for leg power.
 And with that Jones Snowboards was born.
 The Jones Explorer Splitboard is a fun and easy-to-control board that offers a camber profile underfoot and a long effective edge.
 Toss in a rockered tip and tail and this splitboard does what it was built for, surf deep powder snow.

-The Jones Explorer is a directional splitboard with a slightly setback stance.
-If you’re someone that likes to drop off rocks, cliffs and butter in the backcountry, you will enjoy the freestyle feel with a 6 out 10 flex rating.
+The Jones Explorer is a directional splitboard with a slight setback stance.
+If you’re someone that likes to drop off rocks, cliffs, and butter in the backcountry, you will enjoy the freestyle feel with a 6 out 10 flex rating.
 The Jones Explorer is available in sizes 152, 156, 158W, 159, 161W, 162 and 164W.
 It’s the most affordable entry-level splitboard in the Jones Snowboards line.
 Jones Explorer Splitboard Review

 Weston Big Chief Splitboard